This project is under very early, active development and may contain bugs or security issues. It is likely not ready for production websites.

 Option Type Default Description

-mode string 'auto' auto = rebuild when files change, never = CLI only (production), always = every request (debug only).
+mode string 'auto' auto = rebuild when files change, never = rebuild via CLI/admin dashboard only (production), always = every request (debug only).

 backend string 'array' array = binary PHP arrays (default), sqlite = SQLite database (for 10k+ items).